Edward

 E WALLEY

-(impressed mark, often with the
+often the registration

 E & W